3 Days in Budapest: The Best Budapest Itinerary [2024]

 14.Where heroes are – Heroes’ square

-When you come from the city center you can take Metro 1 to get here, but why?
-Because it is one of the oldest subway systems in Europe still operating.
-You can also use a bus, a guided bike tour, or just walk on the wide, full of boutiques and historical buildings, UNESCO World Heritage Site – Andrassy Avenue.
+When you come from the city center, you can take Metro 1 to get here, but why?
+Because it is one of the oldest subway systems in Europe and is still operating.
+You can also take a bus, go on a guided bike tour, or just walk on the vast, full of boutiques and historic buildings, UNESCO World Heritage SiteAndrassy Avenue.
 So, you will get to Heroes’ Square at the end of the boulevard.
 It is one of the city’s main squares, built to honor the 1000th anniversary of the Hungarian state.
 You will see a column with the archangel Gabriel at the center of the square, holding the Holy Crown of Hungary’s first king, St Stephen.
-Around you’ll see 14 statues of the seven chieftains of the Magyars and other influential Hungarian leaders.
+Around, you’ll see 14 statues of the seven chieftains of the Magyars and other influential Hungarian leaders.

 heroes square in Budapest